parkerdavis1/agave-portfolio/content/blog/2024-03-11-birds-music/2024-03-11-birds-music.md

 It was given at a tech conference and has live coding throughout, but really it is a music and bird sound talk.
 Depending on your mood and disposition, there is a very funny/transcendent musical jam at the end.
 I suggest you check it out.

-Birds are very sonically participatory and attuned, a large part of why I find them so fascinating.
-It seems their experience of sound is wildly different than our own.
+Birds are one of the more sonically participatory groups of animals, a large part of why I find them so fascinating.
+Birds make sound.
+It seems their experience of sound is wildly different than our own though.

 How does the starling hear the world?